 Ethical's bowls are available in several sizes, from 5” in diameter to 9.5” in diameter, making it simple to choose the perfect volume for your pet.
 Plus, this bowl is dishwasher safe, making clean up extra easy.

-With over 900 reviews, it’s clear that pet parents love this stainless steel dog bowl from Loving Pets.
+Pet parents love this stainless steel dog bowl from Loving Pets.
 Not only is stainless steel extremely durable, but it’s bacteria-resistant and easy to care for.
 Just toss this dog bowl in the dishwasher a few times a week for simple maintenance.
-Plus, at under $10, this dog bowl has an extremely wallet-friendly price tag.
+Plus, this dog bowl has an extremely wallet-friendly price tag.

 This bowl features a removable, soy-based rubber base that prevents skids and spills, eliminates noise and protects your home’s flooring from scratches.
 Just be sure to remove the rubber ring from the bottom before putting this bowl in the dishwasher — it can melt under higher temperatures.